DeMar DeRozan Player Props: Bulls vs. 76ers

-The Chicago Bulls, DeMar DeRozan included, take on the Philadelphia 76ers on Monday at 7:00 PM ET.
+DeMar DeRozan's Chicago Bulls face the Philadelphia 76ers at 8:00 PM ET on Wednesday.

-In this piece we'll break down DeRozan's stats and trends, helping you make good picks on prop bets.
+In this piece we'll break down DeRozan's stats and trends, helping you with your prop bets.

 DeMar DeRozan Prop Bets vs. the 76ers